 Leningrad region landscape

-Industry is the basis of Leningrad region economics.
+Industry is the backbone of the local economy.
 Such industries as food industry, transport equipment, oil product, pulp and paper industry prevail.
-The part of gas line “North Stream” is located in the region.
+Part of the Nord Stream gas pipeline passes through the territory of the region.

-Leningrad nuclear power station is situated in Sosnovy Bor.
+Leningrad nuclear power station is situated in the town of Sosnovy Bor.
 Machine-building plants are situated in different towns of the province.
-The plant “Ford” is situated in Vsevolozhsk, the construction machine producing plant “Caterpillar” - in Tosno.
+Ford Automobile Plant is situated in Vsevolozhsk, Caterpillar - in Tosno.

 Leningrad region scenery

 Leningrad region attractions